happydrew/theforgecalculator/README.md

 **Step 4: Check Details**

-Click on any weapon or armor to see detailed stats including estimated damage/defense, DPS ranges, variants, and active traits with their effectiveness levels.
+Click on any weapon or armor to see comprehensive detailed stats including:
+- Overall damage/defense ranges across all variants
+- Individual stats for each specific variant (damage, DPS, defense)
+- Best variant automatically highlighted with ⭐ Best tag
+- Active traits with their effectiveness levels
+- Variant drop rates (1/1, 1/2, 1/8, etc.)

+Our **[the forge calculator](https://theforgecalculator.info)** is the only tool that shows individual variant statistics, giving you the most complete picture of your forging outcomes.

 **Step 5: Optimize**